-This spicy chili belongs to the variety Capsicum frutescens and is also sold under the following names: Devil's pepper, pod pepper, red pepper, Spanish pepper, Indian pepper.
+This hot chili belongs to the variety Capsicum frutescens, and you can buy it under the following names: Devil's pepper, pod pepper, red pepper, Spanish pepper, Indian pepper.
 Buy it in our Herbs and Spice shop.

 What makes it so hot?

-Cayenne pepper is ground from whole chili pods, so many strong substances are in it.
-Capsaicin is a spicy substance found in the interior walls of the chili.
-It is a fat dissolving substance.
-If too much Cayenne is accidentally used, resort to a glass of milk rather than a glass of water for relief from the spice.
+Cayenne pepper is made of whole chili pods.
+The Capsaicin is the spicy substance responsible for its pungent flavor, and it is in the interior walls of the chili.
+It is a fat-dissolving substance.
+If you use by accident too much Cayenne, drink a glass of milk rather than a glass of water for relief.
 The fat in the milk dissolves the capsaicin and alleviation approaches.

 How does it taste?

-The cayenne pepper of Orlandosidee® has a red color and a fruity, pungent taste.
-Its smell is characteristic of chilli.
-You should be aware that cayenne pepper is about 20 times as hot as paprika and much less aromatic.
+The devil's pepper has a red color and a fruity, pungent taste.
+Its smell is characteristic of chili.
+You should be aware that this product is about 20 times as hot as paprika and much less aromatic.
 Please be careful when seasoning.

-Indian, Indonesian, Mexican and Chinese regional kitchens use a lot of cayenne in their dishes.
-It is used to spice and sharpen the flavor of Chili con Carne and other Mexican dishes.
-Cayenne pepper also refines fish dishes, delicate fruity chutney or barbecue sauces for your barbecue.
+Indian, Indonesian, Mexican, and Chinese regional kitchens use a lot of cayenne in their dishes.
+It is a spice and sharpens the flavor of Chili con Carne and other Mexican dishes.
+It also refines fish dishes, delicate fruity chutney, or barbecue sauces for your barbecue.

 Cayenne pepper is versatile.
-Try it on seafood, stews, soups, pizza or in a chocolate dessert.
-I love, for example, a creamy, spicy chocolate ice cream with cayenne pepper.
-The cayenne pepper plant belongs to the nightshade family and has its origin in the tropical middle and South America.
-It can reach a stature height of 1 m and bears greenish, white flowers which, depending on the degree of ripeness, first carry green then red or yellow pods.
+Try it on seafood, stews, soups, pizza, or in a chocolate dessert.
+I love, for example, a creamy, spicy chocolate ice cream.
+The Capsicum frutescens plant belongs to the nightshade family and has its origin in the tropical middle and South America.
+It can reach a stature height of 1 m and bears greenish, white flowers which, depending on the degree of ripeness, first carry green than red or yellow pods.

 Caution: Cayenne pepper does not match with black pepper.